Variational System Identification for Nonlinear State-Space Models: Assumed Gaussian Distribution

 As mentioned in Section~\ref{sec:VI_sys_ID}, there are two competing goals when choosing the assumed density $q_\eta(\xAll)$, namely that it should be flexible enough to closely match $p_\theta(\xAll \mid\yAll)$ and that it should result in a manageable optimisation problem \eqref{eq:vi_main}.

 In light of this, we propose $q_\eta(\xAll)$ to be a multivariate Normal (MVN) distribution

 where for clarity of exposition, the mean and covariance have the following structure

 where each $\mu_k \in \mathbb{R}^{n_x}$ and $\Sigma_{k,j} \in \mathbb{R}^{n_x \times n_x}$.
 It is difficult to comment on whether or not this proposal will achieve the first goal since $p_\theta(\xAll \mid \yAll)$ is unknown in general.
 Nevertheless, this assumption aligns with other approaches where the smoothed distribution is assumed to be MVN \cite{Saerkkae2013}.
+Note that this assumption on the form of the underlying state \emph{may} limit the performance of the overall system identification approach on some systems; examples may include multi-modal systems.
 Importantly, the MVN assumption leads to a tractable and deterministic optimisation problem \eqref{eq:vi_main}.
 This section discusses the relevant details of this assumption and presents a different parameterisation of $\eta$ with a dimension significantly less than that of $\left(\mu, \Sigma \right)$.